RedcoatC/Medical/Medical.md

 Advanced Medical Phase 2:

-Equipment Orientation: Different types of bandages and drugs.
-"What the hell's Atropine?"
+- Equipment Orientation - Different types of bandages and drugs.
-Medical Knowledge - Types of injury, what to use and when.
-"Oh... so that's why I killed that guy!"
+- Medical Knowledge - Types of injury, what to use and when.

 Advanced Medical Phase 3:

-Practical - Valuable field knowledge.
-Watch as I mutilate my beautiful assistant in various ways, then fix him up again!
-"Poor Lars lol" - Lt.
-Bridgford
+- Practical - Valuable field knowledge.

-Advanced Medical Phase 4: (For LCpl)
+Advanced Medical Phase 4:

-ASSESSMENT: Running your own Phase 3 with observation from a Senior Medic.
+- Assessment - Running your own Phase 3 with observation from a Senior Medic.

 Advanced Medical Phase 5:

-FINAL TEST: My First Op!
-You will be Medic on an official Saturday Operation, under observation of a Senior Medic.
+-Final Test: You will be Medic on an official Saturday Operation, under observation of a Senior Medic.
 At this stage, the candidate should have an understanding of both ACE and UKSF Procedures to the level that they can:

-A) Act independently with no prompts
+- A) Act independently with no prompts
-B) Request supplies
+- B) Request supplies
-C) Prep casualties for medevac.
+- C) Prep casualties for medevac.

-Once completed, you will be a qualified Medic!
+Once completed, you will be a qualified Medic.
-NOTE: Phase 4 & 5 can be done in a different order if needs be.
-Passing phases 1,2,3 & 5 will qualify you as a medic.
-You won’t get LCpl until you pass phase 4.

 ## Types of Wounds
 <a id="wounds"></a>